slacker2/departure-times/README.md

 Moving Forward
 ---------------
 If I were to spend more time on this project, I would add a few more freely available APIs to add more data for predictions.
 I have also entertained adding in schedules, to display in lieu of unavailable predictions.
+I think it would also be cool to allow a user to just click somewhere on the map, and predict departure times near that location.
 I would also add more robust testing.